-Twelves months on, having hit a further nine goals in seven short but sweet outings for the U-19s, as well as 15 in 17 appearances for the Germany U-17s, Arp is now a fully fledged member of the Hamburg elite.
-He made his Bundesliga debut on Matchday 7 of the current campaign, became the first player born in the 21st century to score in the division on Matchday 10, struck again a week later and has started every game since.
+A few months on, having hit a further nine goals in seven short but sweet outings for the U-19s, as well as 15 in 17 appearances for the Germany U-17s, Arp is now a fully fledged member of the Hamburg elite.
+He made his Bundesliga debut on Matchday 7 of the current campaign, became the first player born in the 21st century to score in the division on Matchday 10, struck again a week later and has since featured regularly for the side.

-"I've played five matches, but suddenly I'm playing against centre-backs who have 300 or more games under their belts," Arp told German daily Bild.
+"I've played five matches, but suddenly I'm playing against centre-backs who have 300 or more games under their belts," Arp told German daily Bild towards the end of last year.
 "It's pretty tiring [juggling football and school work], but I have great support and the incentive to play every weekend gets bigger and bigger.
 I'm also getting more experienced and stronger every week."

 Watch: Arp scores his first Bundesliga goal